TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 wrapper {
 } :: sensing
 ```
 Saves all 5 transformations (not just currently selected) when entering, restores when exiting.
-For technical reasons doesn't currently restore, if the script inside called:
+For technical reasons does not currently restore, if the script inside called:
 ```
 stop [this script v]
 ```